-- Kura clover: Cash crop yield was reduced when planted with kura clover and requires some refinement. - When using the Economic Optimum N Rate (EONR) for corn without a cover crop, corn grown with kura clover had approximately a 25% yield reduction.
-This was similar for both corn-corn and corn-soybean systems. - Soybean grown with kura clover had approximately a 20% yield reduction. - Cereal rye: Corn grown after winter rye requires additional nitrogen to achieve EONR, but yield at the EONR was similar for rye and no-rye treatments - Continuous corn: Rye cover crops increased the EONR by 21 lbs.
+- Kura clover: Cash crop yield was reduced when planted with kura clover and requires some refinement. - When using the Economic Optimum N Rate (EONR) for corn without a cover crop, corn grown with kura clover had a 30-40% yield reduction.
+This was similar for both corn-corn and corn-soybean systems. - Soybean grown with kura clover had approximately a 20% yield reduction. - Cereal rye: Corn grown after the rye cover crop required additional nitrogen to achieve EONR, but yield at the EONR was similar for rye and no-rye treatments - Continuous corn: Rye cover crops increased the EONR by 21 lbs.
 N/ac (average of three years) - Corn after soybean: Rye cover crops increased the EONR by 14 lbs.
 N/ac (average of two years) In one year, rye actually reduced the amount of N needed.